 - Trowbridge United Church, Church Street, URC/Methodist

 You can also perform a more selective search for churches in the Trowbridge area that are recorded in the GENUKI church database.
-This will also help identify churches in nearby townships and/or parishes.
+This will also help identify other churches in nearby townships and/or parishes.
 You also have the option to see the location of the churches marked on a map.

 Indexes and registers of the parish church of Trowbridge, St James: